gedithejedi/individualprojclient/README.md

 This works well both on desktop and mobile as this meets Google Progressive Web App standarts (PWA).

 ## What Does it Do?
-1. Register and Log In system that sends all the data to Django server and gets validated there.
+1. Register and Log In system with user validation.
+The details get sent to an external Django server where the data is validated.
-2. Sends the user image to a Django server to later identify the product in the image.
+2. Sends an image to a Django external Django server.
+Here the image is checked and run against the TensorFlow model.
+After its done a response is sent back to the client.
 (Only works for hp latop and a logitec mouse)

 ## Images
 This is an image of the log-in page of the project: